 While you need to respond to comments and engage readers, moderation should be automated and useful plugins like Akismet do the job well.

-Note: Some of these plugins cost money but they're worth it.
+Note: Some of these plugins cost money but there are worth it.
 In the same way your email provider screens for spam and junk mail, moderator plugins filter out posts containing content perceived as illegitimate or with bad intention.

 Depending on how successful your blog is, you could also consider hiring a freelancer to moderate comments.
 Plenty will do so for just pennies on the hour on sites like Freelancer.com.
 But while they do more than any plugin can to catch scams, the process obviously isn't automated.